 “By its definition, Trebly Park implies that the park has much to offer those who visit it in terms of experience with ‘three times as much’ fun, play, interaction, relaxation and deliciousness.
 We also hope the grounds will serve as a ‘third space,’ or communal space, for area residents, students, workers and visitors.”

-The L-shaped park, slated to open this July, is set to feature an event lawn, art installations, a dog-running course, playscape, and second outpost for the fast-casual cafe, Tout Suite.
+The L-shaped park, originally planned to open last July, debuts this Friday with an event lawn, art installations, a dog-running course, playscape, and second outpost for the fast-casual cafe, Tout Suite.

 Trebly will also feature rotating art installations, premiering Porta Pigmenta, a “floating art” installation from German artists, Thomas Granseuer and Tomislav Topic of Quintessenz.

 “Featuring layers of PVC mesh painted in different color gradients and suspended at canopy height over a square frame, Porta Pigmenta will visually and functionally draw visitors into the park; a “floating art” installation, the fabric will create waves of color that constantly change with the wind and the light,” the release states.